Bernie Sanders on Healthcare

 So, who receives food stamps?

 While there may be some who take advantage of SNAP, about 45 percent of all recipients are children.
-You care about kids, right?
-Well, the SNAP for Women, Infants, and Children (WIC) is an essential program that leads to healthier infants, more nutritious diets, and better healthcare for children.
+The SNAP for Women, Infants, and Children (WIC) is an essential program that leads to healthier infants, more nutritious diets, and better healthcare for children.
 Additionally, disabled individuals make up 19.8 percent, senior citizens count for 8 percent while adults without children who are not disabled make up for 23.6 percent.
 In other words, these are your neighbors.

 But don’t people on food stamps just buy junk food and cigarettes?